SWI-Prolog/plweb-www/commercial/index.md

 ### Q: How portable is SWI-Prolog?

 SWI-Prolog is written in C, following the C11 standard.
-It may be compiled using gcc or clang.
+It may be compiled using gcc, clang or Microsoft Visual C++ (MSVC).
 It does not use any assembly code.
-It does use gcc and clang _built-in functions_, notably for lock-free thread synchronization using the _atomic_ built-ins and for fast but safe arithmetic using the overflow checking arithmetic built-ins.
+It does use gcc and clang _built-in functions_, notably for lock-free thread synchronization using the _atomic_ built-ins and for fast overflow-aware arithmetic.
+On MSVC it uses the _intrinsics_ functions where applicable.

+The build is configured and controlled using [CMake](https://cmake.org/).
+This facilitates automatic configuration for a wide range of platforms as well as using multiple build backends such as Unix `make`, `ninja` or Microsoft Visual C++ project files.
+CMake also facilitates embedding a SWI-Prolog in larger projects, where needed using a project specific configuration.

-It can also be compiled using the Microsoft MSVC but, lacking some extensions, this version is considerably slower.
-It supports both 32 and 64 bit architectures on a wide range of CPUs.
+SWI-Prolog supports both 32 and 64 bit architectures on a wide range of CPUs.
 All CPUs supported by [Debian Linux](https://www.debian.org/releases/stable/i386/ch02s01.en.html) are supported.
 Low level OS access is provided for POSIX based systems (Linux, *BSD (including MacOS) and Windows.
 Finally, there is a